axch/adaptive-plot/README.md

     window appears
   - Control the size of the Scheme window, or come up with really good defaults
 - TODO pick an interface for gnuplot control strings
+  - global variables to hold defaults if parameters not supplied?

 TODO control the resolution of the plot somewhere
 - optionals? fluids?